affinitydb/doc/pathSQL reference.md

 Data Types
 ----------
-mvStore offers most of the basic [value](./terminology.md#value) types common to all programming languages.
+ChaosDB offers most of the basic [value](./terminology.md#value) types common to all programming languages.
-Unlike relational databases, mvStore doesn't require length or precision specifications for any data type (e.g. there are no fixed-length strings or binary strings). mvStore doesn't support user-defined data types either, yet, but it does allow to attach a [unit of measurement](#units-of-measurement) to a value.
+Unlike relational databases, ChaosDB doesn't require length or precision specifications for any data type (e.g. there are no fixed-length strings or binary strings).
+ChaosDB doesn't support user-defined data types either, yet, but it does allow to attach a [unit of measurement](#units-of-measurement) to a value.

 The type names listed here use the pathSQL convention.
 In the [C++](./terminology.md#c-interface) and [protocol-buffer](./terminology.md#protocol-buffer) interfaces,